quantumlib/Cirq/docs/ionq/circuits.md

 The IonQ API supports a set of gates via the API.
 Circuits written with these gates can be run directly on the API without modifying the circuit.
-If the circuit has gates that are not in the this API gate set, then one must transpile these circuits into the API gate set.
+If the circuit has gates that are not in the this API gate set, then you must transpile these circuits into the API gate set.

 The API gate for the IonQ device is given by